EricWilbanks/faseAlign/docs/preparation.rst

 You'll often run into words in your transcription that are not included in the dictionary; these may include place names, speech errors, novel words, etc. as decribed in :ref:`missing-alert`.

-Add each of the missing words to a txt file with their corresponding phones, as shown below:
+If you want to override the automatic phonemicization (often appropriate for words not following native Spanish orthography to phonemes), add each of the missing words to a txt file with their corresponding phones, as shown below:

 .. include:: dict_ex.txt
 	:literal: